szewa-91/srpr/README.md

 ```

 ### Run frontend separately
-To run frontend in development mode go to `/src/main/vue` directory and run `npm install` and `npm serve`.
+To run frontend in development mode go to `/src/main/vue` directory and run `npm install` and `npm run serve`.
 It will enable hot reload.